Mahmoud Khaled | Fantasies on a Found Phone, Dedicated to the Man Who Lost it

 Khaled looks at this tension between desire and anxiety, dream and reality.
 He focuses on sleeplessness as a metaphor for political states of being, of not belonging, of being displaced.
 This sense of disquiet is experienced in the installation as we are aware of both the intimacy and artifice of the spaces.
 The visitor, as a voyeur, simultaneously feels at home and unsettled, and this state of sleeplessness permeates the space.

 Mahmoud Khaled was born in Alexandria, Egypt, and currently works in Berlin.
 His practice is both process oriented and multidisciplinary, can be regarded as formal and philosophical ruminations on art as a form of political activism, and a space for critical reflection.
-He has presented in international solo shows and group shows such as Bonner Kunstverein, Bonn (2019), Witte de With, Rotterdam (2018), Istanbul Biennale (2017), Sharjah Bienniale (2017), Whitechapel Gallery, London (2016).
+He has presented in international solo shows and group shows such as Bonner Kunstverein, Bonn (2019), Kunstinstituut Melly, Rotterdam (2018), Istanbul Biennale (2017), Sharjah Bienniale (2017), Whitechapel Gallery, London (2016).
+He was a guest artist at the DAAD Artists-in-Berlin programme in 2020.

 This exhibition is generously supported by Arts Council England, Henry Moore Foundation and The Elephant Trust.